BazookaMusic/RcuPlus/README.md

 A urcu_read_lock primitive and the appropriate urcu_synchronize call, all wrapped nicely in a cozy C++ interface.

 ## Requirements
  C++11 or newer.
-Makefile assumes gcc compiler.
+Makefile assumes gcc compiler, but clang also compiles properly.

 ## How to include in my projects